A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Instead, he was feeling deflated and even resentful at times.
 He pulled away, burying himself into his business, and becoming less available at home.

-He tried initiating and proposing new things to spark things up in the bedroom, to no avail.
+He read commonplace advice that “things get stale in the bedroom overtime” and tried initiating and proposing new things to spark things up, to no avail.
 He could tell that Paula was not interested.

 She tried to get herself in the mood, following the myriad of online advice, but “obligatory sex” felt forced.
 She was overriding what her body wanted, which was to rest and recover.

-Resentment was sneaking up on her too, from sharp remarks to Peter’s requests to feeling more entitled to his attention and help.
+Resentment was sneaking up on her too, and showing up as sharp remarks to Peter’s requests to complaints about his participation in household chores.
+They were arguing more and the distance felt palpable.

 As this pattern became more and more pronounced, Paula sat Peter down to talk.